 Continuing Jobless Claims in the United States decreased to 1317 thousand in the week ending May 7th of 2022, the lowest since 1969, from 1342 thousand in the previous week. source: U.S. Department of Labor

 Continuing Jobless Claims in the United States averaged 2799.63 Thousand from 1967 until 2022, reaching an all time high of 23130 Thousand in May of 2020 and a record low of 988 Thousand in May of 1969.
 This page provides the latest reported value for - United States Continuing Jobless Claims - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Continuing Jobless Claims - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.

-Continuing Jobless Claims in the United States is expected to be 1650.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Continuing Jobless Claims in the United States to stand at 1700.00 in 12 months time.
-In the long-term, the United States Continuing Jobless Claims is projected to trend around 1700.00 Thousand in 2020, according to our econometric models.
+Continuing Jobless Claims in the United States is expected to be 1420.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Continuing Jobless Claims is projected to trend around 1700.00 Thousand in 2023, according to our econometric models.